 TABLE OF CONTENTS

-A Guide to the Texas Association of College and University Student Personnel Administrators Records, 1931-2016
+Texas Association of College and University Student Personnel Administrators Records, 1931-2016

 The Texas Association of College and University Student Personnel Administrators (TACUSPA) is dedicated to the development of the student affairs profession in Texas.
 TACUSPA is made up of student affairs administrators and practitioners from Texas colleges and universities, including counselors, deans, student activities directors, residence life staff, vice presidents, and faculty members.
 The association normally meets three times yearly, at a winter conference, at a summer conference focusing on a specific issue affecting students and professionals, and at a fall conference that includes the annual meeting of all members.